 Whilst being tough and durable, resin comfort floors are also easy to clean which makes them a great choice in these sectors.
 Resin comfort floors provides the ideal solution for all areas including; entrance foyers, service corridors, classrooms, hospital wards, recreation areas and laboratories.

-Including a rubber mat within the build-up of comfort resin floors simply enhances all of the major benefits offered by this type of flooring.
+Including a PU liquid membrane within the build-up of comfort resin floors simply enhances all of the major benefits offered by this type of flooring.

-The inclusion of a soft rubber mat makes the floor even more comfortable to walk and work on and also significantly improves acoustics – particularly between floors – deadening unpleasant noise transfer (think of that horrendous screeching noise when the bell rings and you’ve got 35 kids pushing their chairs under their desks right above you!)
+The inclusion of a PU liquid membrane makes the floor even more comfortable to walk and work on and also significantly improves acoustics – particularly between floors – deadening unpleasant noise transfer (think of that horrendous screeching noise when the bell rings and you’ve got 35 kids pushing their chairs under their desks right above you!)